fengqingg/Defaulters/README.md

-# Defaulters maching learning classifier using Python
+# Loan classification machine learning using Python

 This dataset is downloaded from Kaggle and belongs to a Hackathon organized by "Univ.AI".